Lirette/Team_Apple/README.md

 This folder contains the orginal training dataset as well as the unlabled dataset.
 We have also included a dictionary of french words that was made by a researcher.
 This has helped implement a regressor and enrich our models.

 ---
+# 2. Methodology
+This project followed three distinct steps.

+### 2.1 - Review
+In this first step, we look to the acamedic sources that have tackled this problem in the past.
+The paper selection was based on two criteras; relevant models and date of publication.
+The first criteria important because we want to avoid complex models that are out of our reach.
+Regarding the year of publication, this important as we need to see the lastest development and have a benchmark of what is possible.
+This step also included the review of the course.
+First, through the videos of the professors that were posted during the year.
+Secondly, and just as importantly, the review of the labs and its notebooks.
+This gave us a comfortable foundation where we would understand what we were doing.
+This foundation is essential for troubleshooting.

+The output of this step is the literature review and a first notebook where we implemented the models seen in class (Logistic Regression, KNN, Decision Tree and so on) without any data processing.

+### 2.2 - Model building
+At this stage, we starting implementing more complex methods to our project.
+We started by implementing "TF-IDF" and trying in the already existing models.
+We also decided to try a new model, LinearSCV.
+This was guided by the recommendation of the people behind the scikit-learn library.
+Using the literature review as a guide, we started to implement different regressors.
+We decided to follow the "A function does only one thing" principle.
+As such, we have one function per regressor.
+This is however very inefficient and makes our code run slowly.
+However, we decided to keep this structure as way to showcase what was done.
+After this, we started with the submission in the Kaggle page.
+Judgin by the difference in our notebook accuracy and the kaggle submission, we were suffering by overfitting.
+The output of this stage was our submission and various notebooks.

+### 2.3 - Fine tuning
+This stage is the probably the most fun but also the most tideous.
+It was here that we started to fine tune our models, trying different parameters and comparing the results.
+It is a tideous stage as everything needs to be documented.
+To make sure we are progressing (and not going backwards) our choices need to be made by concrete information rather than by guess work.
+We looked around in blogs, python library forums and other sources.
+We tried various methods to increase our accuracy.
+The output of this stage is the Result table and the Logs.
+Both of which can be found down below.
+---

 ## table comparing differents methods used
 | Classifier      | Accuracy | Precision     | Recall | F1_Score |